-Here are some ideas that I picked up along the way and I thought you might want to use some of these at your station.
-Many of these ideas can be seen in pictures or articles elsewhere on this website if you look carefully, but I collected them all here to help you think of other uses you might make of them.
+Here are some ideas that I picked up along the way that I thought I would share with you.
+Perhaps you might want to use some of these at your station.
+Many of these ideas can be seen in pictures or articles elsewhere on this website if you look for them, but I collected the ideas here to help you think of other uses you might make of them.

 · Use a ‘hot glue gun’ to put a ‘bead’ of glue anywhere that you need non-skid pads/bumpers such as on the bottom of your CW key base, small equipment, project boxes, etc. It works great.
 Make sure you let it completely ‘set up’ or cure before you use the item.
 This stuff makes nice non-skid feet!

-· Rubber ‘shelf liner’ placed under a CW key base makes an excellent non-skid surface for your key/bug/paddle and it also makes key ‘clicking’ quieter when it is in use.
+· Rubber ‘shelf liner’ cut to size and placed under a CW key base makes an excellent non-skid surface for your key/bug/paddle and it also makes key ‘clicking’ quieter when it is in use.
 The liners come in a multitude of colors and can be used as a movable non-stick mat, or it can be tacked in place with a hot glue gun.

-· ‘Laminate floor samples’ make great CW key bases, equipment stands, bases for project boxes, and all manner of wood stock for small projects in the Shack.
+· 'Laminate floor samples’ make great CW key bases, equipment stands, bases for project boxes, and bases for all manner of small projects in the Shack.
 These samples can be purchased in the flooring section of Lowes’, Home Depot ,your local flooring store, and other home improvement stores.
-These small samples/planks cost from .25 to .99 cents and come highly finished in many colors and finishes that look great in the Shack.
+These samples/boards cost from .25 to .99 cents and come highly finished in many colors and finishes that look great in the Shack.
 Most come with a rubberized backing.

 · Need antenna wire?
 Copper wire costs a fortune these days (~$20 for 100') , so consider using ‘Aluminum Electric Fence Wire’ instead.
 This is hard drawn aluminum wire is light weight, very easy to work with, very (very) strong, very durable, very stealthy, and costs about $23 for ¼ mile (1320 ft!) spool of wire.
-That makes a LOT of antennas or a couple of really BIG ones.
-True, aluminum can be harder to solder, but there are some easy techniques to do this, or you can do what I do and just use nuts, bolts, and lock washers to secure the connections, and about every 12-18 months, let the antenna down and clean the contacts as necessary.
-It works really well!
-Be sure and wear work gloves as hard drawn wire can stick you easily.
-Pick up wire at any farm supply store such as Tractor Supply, etc.
+That makes a LOT of antennas or a several really BIG ones.
+True, aluminum can be harder to solder, but there are some easy techniques to do this, or you can do what I do and just use nuts, bolts, and lock washers to secure the connections, and about every 12-18 months, let the antenna down to check and clean the contacts.
+This wire works really well, but be sure and wear work gloves and safety goggles as hard drawn solid wire can easily stick you.
+Pick up this wire at any farm supply store such as Tractor Supply, etc.

-· Do you have one or more small QRP rigs that have no internal speaker, and they won't drive an external speaker?
-These require earphones to deliver the sound.
+· Do you have one or more small QRP rigs that has no internal speaker, and is so weak that it won't drive an external speaker?
+These rigs require earphones to deliver the sound.
 To let others hear what you hear, consider using iPod-MP3 plug-in ‘powered’ speakers for your QRP rigs.
 There are various designs available for $10-$20 (or more) on eBay.
-Most are rechargeable from any USB port, plug right in for use, and ones I have tried are great for QRP CW use.
-Their size is only 3” x 2” (some are even smaller) and this fits perfectly with any QRP sized set up.
+Most are rechargeable from any USB port, simply plug in for use, and ones I have tried are great for QRP CW use.
+Their size is only 3” x 2” (some are even smaller!) and this fits perfectly with any QRP sized set up.
 (Start your eBay search with speakers called “Music Angel USB Speakers”.
-These sound great, look nice (almost any color you can imagine), and cost about $10 for a unit with two speakers in it.)
+These speakers sound great, look nice, come in a number of colors, and cost about $10.)

 · Need a small VHF/UHF mobile rig for local work, but you don’t want to mount a ‘big’ rig in your car to take up room or tempt thieves to break in to steal it?
 Here is one way do it…